lindenb/jvarkit/docs/MergeCnvNator.md

       the value ends with '%' it is interpretted as a percentage eg. '1%' => '0.01'.
 A slash '/' is interpretted as a ratio. e.g: '1/100' => '0.01'.
       Default: 0.75
+    --treshold
+      Treshold between HET and HOM genotypes.A decimal number between 0.0 and 1.0.
+If the value ends with '%' it is interpretted as a percentage eg.
+      '1%' => '0.01'.
+A slash '/' is interpretted as a ratio. e.g: '1/100' =>
+      '0.01'.
+      Default: 0.2
     --version
       print version and exit
     -R, -reference